 Just because they are found in everyday products doesn’t mean they are good to have in your products.
 Parabens have been linked to health problems in humans and animals.

 Are Parabens Bad?

 Parabens have been associated with a number of health risks related to the endocrine system.
 They can act as endocrine disruptors and mimic hormones like estrogen in the body.
 In animal studies, parabens have caused reproductive harm.
 In human studies, parabens have been associated with decreased fertility in males and females.

 Parabens can be absorbed through the skin.
 So, when parabens are in personal care products and cleaning products, it is easy for them to find their way into your body.
 Parabens are still in many cleaning and personal care products despite the findings from animal and human studies.
 At Blueland, we did not want to take the risk and we kept parabens out of our products.

 Does Blueland Use Parabens?

-We’ve received the Platinum Material Health Certificate from the Cradle to Cradle Products Innovation Institute for our 3 cleaning sprays, hand soap, powder dish soap, dishwasher tablets, and laundry tablets; the USDA BioPreferred certification for our 3 cleaning sprays, powder dish soap, dishwasher tablets, and laundry tablets; EPA Safer Choice certification for our 3 cleaning sprays and dishwasher tablets; Leaping Bunny (cruelty free) certification for all of our products; and our dishwasher tablets are the first and currently, the only dishwasher detergent that is EWG verified.
+At Blueland, we do not use parabens in our products.
+In addition to excluding parabens we’ve received the Platinum Material Health Certificate from the Cradle to Cradle Products Innovation Institute for our 3 cleaning sprays, hand soap, powder dish soap, dishwasher tablets, and laundry tablets; the USDA BioPreferred certification for our 3 cleaning sprays, powder dish soap, dishwasher tablets, and laundry tablets; EPA Safer Choice certification for our 3 cleaning sprays, hand soap tablets, and dishwasher tablets; Leaping Bunny (cruelty free) certification for all of our products; and our dishwasher tablets are the first and currently, the only dishwasher detergent that is EWG verified.